-You can check Blix’s website for current pricing on the Sol Eclipse.
+You can check Blix’s website for current pricing on the Sol Eclipse at the button below.

 The little details on the Sol Eclipse added up to one solid electric beach cruiser.
 The welds are clean, the grip twist shifter is easy to use and the motor is powerful and quiet.
 These are only a few examples of the things that make this bike so great.
 We would recommend taking a test ride on one of these if you have the opportunity so you can see for yourself.